Free Daily & Weekly Glasgow Herald, Glasgow Times, The National and Inside Soap Readings On Your Computer Today

 What We Offer

-Monday to Saturday our volunteers are reading and then uploading individual articles to the Sonata Internet Radio service provided by the British Wireless for the Blind Fund.
-Via the boxes featured in the video you can listen daily to approximately 20 articles from the Herald, 16 Evening Times and 20 articles per week from The National all with the permission of Newsquest Glasgow.
+Monday to Friday our volunteers are reading and then uploading individual articles to the Sonata Internet Radio service provided by the British Wireless for the Blind Fund.
+Via the boxes featured in the video, you can listen daily to approximately 20 articles from the Herald, 16 Glasgow Times and 20 articles per week from The National all with the permission of Newsquest Glasgow.
 We also upload weekly recordings of Inside Soap and TV Radio Listings.